AmaanSayyad/APT-Casino-Monad/README.md

 The traditional online gambling industry suffers from several issues:

-- **Unfair Game Outcomes**: Many platforms manipulate results for unfair play
+- **Unfair Game Outcomes**: 99% of platforms manipulate game results, leading to unfair play
 - **High Fees**: Exorbitant charges for deposits, withdrawals, and gameplay
 - **Restrictive Withdrawal Policies**: Conditions that prevent users from accessing their funds
 - **Misleading Bonus Schemes**: Trapping users with unrealistic wagering requirements
 - **Lack of True Asset Ownership**: Centralized control over user funds
+- **User Adoption Barriers**: Complexity of using wallets creates friction for web2 users
+- **No Social Layer**: Lack of live streaming, community chat, and collaborative experiences

 ## 💡 Our Solution